Federal Research Updates: Visit the OSP Federal Research Updates webpage for the latest guidance.

 A center is a research unit that typically has a single focus or mission and is usually located within a single school, although its faculty may draw at times on the expertise of faculty in other schools or disciplines to support their work.
 A center typically reports to the dean of that school.

-Review Process for Approval of a Center Name
+Review Process for Approval of a New or Modified Center Name

 Some central coordination for the naming of research centers will provide important clarity so that both external and internal audiences can understand the research focus and strengths of each center and to avoid confusion by the presence of multiple centers that have (or can be perceived to have) overlapping foci.
-The university’s Research Leadership Council (RLC) will review proposed research center names and facilitate collaboration among research centers, as appropriate.
+The university’s Research Leadership Council (RLC) will review names of newly proposed research centers or centers seeking to change their name.
+RLC also facilitates collaboration among research centers, as appropriate.

-• Once a proposed center has the support of their respective school(s), the proposed name and a brief (one paragraph) description of the center’s focus, proposed participants, and activities should be submitted to the RLC by emailing [email protected].
-The submission must be accompanied by documentation of review and approval by the school(s) involved and confirmation that the school leadership is supportive of the “application”.
+- Once a newly proposed center or name change has the support of their respective school(s), the proposed name and a brief (one paragraph) description of the center’s focus, proposed participants, and activities should be submitted to the RLC by emailing askovpr

 Research Institutes